Security for VPNs with IPsec Configuration Guide, Cisco IOS XE Release 3S

 Example: Dynamic Virtual Tunnel Interface with QoS

 You can add QoS to the DVTI tunnel by applying the service policy to the virtual template.
-When the template is cloned to make the virtual-access interface, the service policy is applied there.
-The following example shows the basic DVTI configuration with QoS added:
+When the template is cloned to make the virtual access interface, the service policy will also be applied to the virtual access interface.
+The following example shows the basic DVTI configuration with QoS added.

 .